sauljabin/kafka-streams-sandbox/README.md

 sentiment around different types of cryptocurrencies (Bitcoin, Ethereum, Ripple, etc.), and use these sentiment scores as investment/divestment signals in a custom trading algorithm.

-Since millions of people use Twitter to share their thoughts on cryptocurrencies and other topics, we will use Twitter as the data source for our application.
-Before we get started, let’s look at the steps required to build our stream processing application.
-We will then use these requirements to design a processor topology, which will be a helpful guide as we build our stateless Kafka Streams application.

 1. Tweets that mention certain digital currencies (#bitcoin, #ethereum) should be consumed from a source topic called
    tweets:
     * Since each record is JSON-encoded, we need to figure out how to properly deserialize these records into